 In the service era, quality has become an unquestionable value that governs the survival and sustainability of organizations.
-Balague (2009: 288) describes quality as a multi-dimensional, multi-level and dynamic concept: it is a social construct, always relative and continuously evolving so that what satisfies a customer today, will fail to do so tomorrow.
-Quality is what customers perceive as a result of the comparison of products and services with others, and through reflecting on their own feelings, previous experiences and expectations, and it is always deeply related to the contextual settings.
+Balague (2009:288) describes quality as a multidimensional, multilevel and dynamic concept: it is a social construct, always relative and continuously evolving so that what satisfies a customer today, will fail to do so tomorrow.
+Quality is what customers perceive as a result of the comparison of products and services with others, and through reflecting on their own feelings, previous experiences and expectations and is always deeply related to the contextual settings.

 Perceived service quality has been defined by Zeithaml (1988) as the customer's assessment of the overall superiority or excellence of the service.
-Ladhari and Morales (2008) identify three dimensions of service quality as affect of service, information control, and library as place.
+Ladhari and Morales (2007) identify three dimensions of service quality as affect of service, information control and library as place.

 Affect of service focuses on the human dimension of service quality, such as how well users are served and treated by library staff.
-For example, employees:
+For example, how employees:

-- Instilling confidence in users;
+- instil confidence in users:

-- Giving users individual attention;
+- give users individual attention;

-- Are consistently courteous;
+- are consistently courteous;

-- Are always ready to respond to users' questions;
+- are always ready to respond to users' questions;

-- Have the knowledge to answer users' questions;
+- have the knowledge to answer users' questions;

-- Deal with users in a caring fashion;
+- · deal with users in a caring fashion;

-- Understand their users' needs;
+- understand their users' needs;

-- Are always willing to help users; and
+- are always willing to help users; and

-- Show dependability in handling users' service problems.
+- show dependability in handling users' service problems.

 Information control is concerned with the ability to navigate the information universe.
-It considers how well the collections, both print and electronic, support learning, teaching and research; and how easy it is to locate and access the needed materials.
+It considers how well the collections - both print and electronic - support learning, teaching and research, and how easy it is to locate and access the needed materials.
 For example whether the library's: